tommyettinger/gdx-backends/README.md

 like `var`: where sourceCompatibility is set in build.gradle files, change it to `sourceCompatibility = 11`
 - [ ] Change GWT's source level to 11 as a special requirement: inside the `gwt` block in the html/build.gradle file, add this line after the compiler settings: `sourceLevel = 11`
-- [ ] Make sure your Gradle or IDE settings are configured to use JDK 11 or newer.
-Unfortunately, it seems like a lot of OpenJDK distributions have bugs that affect some part of libGDX; using [AdoptOpenJDK](https://adoptopenjdk.net/) builds is strongly recommended.
-If you use some other type of JDK and encounter any weird crashes inside the JDK itself (such as crashes that mention `ld.so`), try AdoptOpenJDK first.
+- [ ] Make sure your Gradle and/or IDE settings are configured to use JDK 11 or newer.
-Note that `desktop` projects run with Java 9 or higher will always display a warning (not an error) starting with `WARNING: An illegal reflective access operation has occurred` when you run them; this warning is harmless.
-Immediately after the illegal access warning, sometimes actual errors are displayed without any break; this can be quite confusing.
-The illegal access warning doesn't seem to happen with LWJGL3 projects.
 - [ ] The version for your GWT Gradle plugin may or may not matter, but so far this has been tested only on the most recent version, `org.wisepersist:gwt-gradle-plugin:1.0.13` ;
 [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff) stores the plugin version in `gwtPluginVersion` in